Skip to main content

 The set-up of a cloud in a bottle exercise.
 Additional details in caption.

-Figure \(\PageIndex{1}\): Cloud in a Bottle.
-(Public Domain; Alicia MullensAlternative description of image.
+Figure \(\PageIndex{1}\): Cloud being generated inside a plastic bottle.
+(Public Domain; Alicia MullensAlternative description of the image.

 1. When you release the bottle, the air inside the bottle becomes: